geotrev/undernet/docs/introduction.md

 Undernet is completely open source!

-Contribute on [Github](https://www.github.com/geotrev/undernet/issues) if you have requests or a bug to report.
-Be sure to [read the suggestions](https://www.github.com/geotrev/undernet/master/CONTRIBUTING.md) on filing a bug or pull request.
+Contribute on [Github](https://www.github.com/geotrev/undernet/issues) if you have questions or a want to file a bug report.
+Be sure to [read about contributing](https://www.github.com/geotrev/undernet/master/CONTRIBUTING.md) before filing a bug or pull request.

 <p class="has-right-text">Is this article inaccurate? <a href="https://github.com/geotrev/undernet/tree/master/docs/introduction">Edit this page on Github!</a></p>